What Exactly is a Vocational Expert Witness?

 • Fights

-A personal injury attorney can hire a vocational expert witness to testify at your workers’ compensation hearing to help demonstrate whether or not you qualify for any type of employment.
-These expert witnesses are professionals who are knowledgeable about labor market conditions, the specifics of a range of occupations, and the impact that medical conditions can have on an injured person’s employability.
+Your New Jersey personal injury attorney will hire a vocational expert to testify at your workers’ compensation hearing to help demonstrate whether you qualify for any type of employment.
+These experts are professionals who are knowledgeable about labor market conditions, the specifics of a range of occupations, and the impact that medical conditions can have on an injured person’s employability.
 They are typically certified rehabilitation counselors and have experience working with disabled persons.

-The vocational expert witness is charged with offering an educated opinion on the longevity of the victim’s injuries and its impact on future job performance, as well as recommend needed workplace accommodations.
+Vocational experts offer an expert opinion on the longevity of the victim’s injuries and its impact on future job performance, as well as recommend needed workplace accommodations.

 Only more serious cases generally qualify for the retention of a vocational expert.
 If your attorney sets you up to meet with a vocational expert, you will be required to go through a battery of tests.
 For example, some may deal with your hand-eye coordination – and dexterity.
 If you have language limitations, this will also become part of the evaluation.